Jump to ContentJump to Main Navigation

 The Oxford Handbook of Early Christian Studies

-Edited by Susan Ashbrook Harvey, David G. Hunter
+Edited by Susan Ashbrook Harvey and David G. Hunter

 Abstract